Stage 3 Draft / February 1, 2023

 A Duration Record is a Record value used to represent a Duration.

-Duration Records have the fields listed in the Value Slot column of Table 1
+Duration Records have the fields in Table 1

 1.1.2 ToIntegerIfIntegral ( argument )

 The abstract operation ToIntegerIfIntegral takes argument argument (an ECMAScript language value) and returns either a normal completion containing an integer, or an abrupt completion.
-It converts argument to an integer representing its Number value (replacing NaN with 0), or throws a RangeError when that Number value is not a finite integral Number.
+It converts argument to an integer representing its Number value, or throws a RangeError when that value is not integral.
 It performs the following steps when called:

 1. Let number be ?
 ToNumber(argument).